Pinning-depinning transitions in two classes of discrete elastic-string models in (2+1)-dimensions: Numerical simulations and results

-In this subsection, we focus on simulations and comparisons of the critical exponents of pinning-depinning transition in Model \uppercase\expandafter{\romannumeral1}.
-For this purpose, our priority is to look for the critical threshold.
-Considering that the magnitude of the elastic force is variable in this model, and $|f_{el}|$ depends on Eq. (\ref{eq5}) or Eq. (\ref{eq6}), we need to tune the magnitude of driving force $f$ to induce the critical state.
+In this subsection, we focus on numerical simulations based on the FD scheme, and estimate the values of the critical exponents at pinning-depinning transition in Model I. For this purpose, our priority is to identify the critical threshold.
+Considering that the magnitude of the elastic force is variable in this model, and $|f_{el}|$ follows Eq. (\ref{eq5}) or Eq. (\ref{eq6}), we need to tune the magnitude of driving force $f$ to induce the critical state.
+It should be noted in advance that the finite-size effects of {these elastic-string} models we simulated are relatively weak.
+However, the finite-time effects are not ignored.
+Thus we choose the appropriate system sizes to present our results in consideration of computational costs, and finite-time correlations are considered in dealing with some characteristic quantities accordingly.
 In our numerical simulations, different system sizes are used: $L=1024$ in the (1+1)-dimensions, and $L\times L=110\times 110$ in the (2+1)-dimensional case.
 The power-law scaling of the average velocity $v$ versus time $t$ in both cases is shown in Fig. \ref{fig1}.
-For the pinned region ($f<f_{c}$), as the absolute value of curve slope increases, $v$ decays faster until $v=0$.
+For the pinned region ($f<f_{c}$), as the absolute value of curve slope increases, $v$ decays to 0 quickly.
 On the contrary, in the depinned region ($f>f_c$), $v$ decays following a power-law at early growth time, and then the curves bend upward.
 Only near $f_c$, $v$ shows a power-law scaling as $v \sim t^{-\delta}$.
-We obtain the critical exponents $\delta=0.730\pm0.005$ with $f_c\approx0.660$ in the (1+1)-dimensions, and $\delta=0.900\pm0.005$ with $f_c\approx0.621$ in the (2+1)-dimensions, as shown in the insets of Fig. \ref{fig1}.
+We obtain the critical exponents $\delta=0.730\pm0.005$ with $f_c\approx0.160$ in the (1+1)-dimensions, and $\delta=0.900\pm0.005$ with $f_c\approx0.121$ in the (2+1)-dimensions, as shown in the insets of Fig. \ref{fig1}.